SpindlySpider/UoP-AI-CW/README.md

 **Description**: Sequential gait predictions starting from input frame

-**Usage**: Can be analyzed to evaluate prediction quality and gait continuity
+**Usage**: Can be analysed to evaluate prediction quality and gait continuity

 ---